 Obtaining an Adviser

-When you choose a major department, you will be assigned an official adviser by that department (click for a full list of departmental Directors of Undergraduate Studies).
-All first-year students and students without a major ("exploratory students") are assigned an adviser through the Center for Academic and Career Success.
-Your designated adviser is available to assist you throughout the year and especially during registration periods.
-He or she can provide information about courses each semester and help in constructing a schedule that meets your goals as well as departmental and school requirements.
+All students are assigned an adviser through the Center for Academic and Career Success.
+Additionally, when you choose a major department, you will be assigned an official adviser by that department (click for a full list of departmental Directors of Undergraduate Studies).
+Your designated advisers are available to assist you throughout the year and especially during registration periods.
+They can provide information about courses each semester and help in constructing a schedule that meets your goals as well as departmental and school requirements.
 Because you have final responsibility for making informed decisions about your academic life, you should familiarize yourself thoroughly with the University's policies and requirements as soon as possible in your college career.

 Expectations and Responsibilities